-Traditional packaging is designed around plastics, styrofoam, and glossy retail boxes that require extra protection during shipping.
-“Beauty” comes at the expense of our shared environment.
-At Baratza, we want to break from that trend – by turning two boxes into one, doing away with plastic padding, and prioritizing eco-friendly materials.
-All while making sure your grinder arrives safe & sound.
+Traditional packaging is designed around plastics, styrofoam, and glossy retail boxes that require extra protection during shipping and ultimately end up in landfills.
+These materials can take hundreds of years to break down which is why we want to break from producing packaging that harms our shared environment.
+We are committed to incrementally removing wasteful plastic and unnecessary material.
+Instead we’re prioritizing eco-friendly materials that are just as good at making sure your grinder arrives safe & sound.
 Isn’t that beautiful?

 Specialty coffee depends so much on the health of our planet.
-With many steps from seed to cup, each one makes an impact.
-Baratza is taking steps that we hope will make a difference.
+As we find better solutions, Baratza is committed to taking steps that we hope will make a difference.
 The next step is yours.
 Please reuse or recycle.